jbaans/iothermostat/README.md

  Don't use this on public accessible systems.

- Restrict access to the webinterface using (digest) web server authentication.
+ ### Security of this setup relies on restricting access to the webinterface using (digest) web server authentication!

- Requirements: mosquitto, python3, a web server (like lighttpd), sqlite
+ Requirements: mosquitto, python3, a web server (like lighttpd), sqlite; knowledge on how to host a php site and restricting access to it.

  install these packages with your package manager: